mongzen/mongzen-frontend/README.md

-# Digital Agency Frontend
+# Mongzen Frontend

-A modern Next.js frontend application for a digital agency, designed to work with a Strapi backend API.
+A modern Next.js frontend application for Mongzen, designed to work with a Strapi backend API.

 ## Features